-- The Reliability Standard and specific requirements that are the subject matter of the Alleged Violation; - The date(s) the Alleged Violation occurred (or is occurring); - A description of the facts and evidence that allegedly demonstrate or constitute the Alleged Violation; - A description of the severity of the violation; - Reference Violation Risk Factor (VRF) and Violation Severity Level (VSL) factors relevant to the circumstances of the Alleged Violation. - The Administrator's risk assessment based on the facts and evidence. - A proposed penalty amount, if any, which references the base penalty range for the potential contravention under the BC Penalty matrix, as described in Appendix 3 of the Rules of Procedure for Reliability Standards in BC. - A detailed reminder of: - the Entity's rights and obligations pursuant to the Entity's response to the NOAV, as described in Section 4.3 and 4.4 of the BCUC Compliance Monitoring Program; and - ii. the processes associated with submission of Mitigation Plans, as described in Section 5.0 of the BCUC Compliance Monitoring Program.
+- The Reliability Standard and specific requirements that are the subject matter of the Alleged Violation; - The date(s) the Alleged Violation occurred (or is occurring); - A description of the facts and evidence that allegedly demonstrates or constitutes the Alleged Violation; - A description of the severity of the Alleged Violation; - A description of the cause(s) of the Alleged Violation; - Reference Violation Risk Factor (VRF) and Violation Severity Level (VSL) factors relevant to the circumstances of the Alleged Violation. - WECC's risk assessment of the Alleged Violation based on the facts and evidence. - A description of the accepted Mitigation Plan for the Alleged Violation, if already submitted to WECC; - A proposed penalty amount, if any, which references the base penalty range for the potential contravention under the BC Penalty matrix, as described in Appendix 3 of the Rules of Procedure for Reliability Standards in BC.

+A detailed reminder of:

+- the Entity's rights and obligations pursuant to the Entity's response to the NOAV, as described in Section 4.3 and 4.4 of the BCUC Compliance Monitoring Program; and - ii. the processes associated with submission of Mitigation Plans, as described in Section 5.0 of the BCUC Compliance Monitoring Program, if applicable.

-Section 4.3 of the Compliance Monitoring Program provides information about a NOAV.
+Section 4.3 of the Compliance Monitoring Program provides further information about a NOAV.